dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/input-mouse/drag-and-drop.md

 # Drag-and-drop mouse behavior overview (Windows Forms .NET)

 Windows Forms includes a set of methods, events, and classes that implement drag-and-drop behavior.
-This topic provides an overview of the drag-and-drop support in Windows Forms.
-Also see [Drag-and-Drop Operations and Clipboard Support](./advanced/drag-and-drop-operations-and-clipboard-support.md).
+This topic provides an overview of the drag-and-drop support in Windows Forms.<!-- TODO Also see [Drag-and-Drop Operations and Clipboard Support](./advanced/drag-and-drop-operations-and-clipboard-support.md).-->

 ## Drag-and-drop events